 Time to pack up and get ready for the 7am flight to SFO the next morning.

-After 6 successful years testing and shipping well over 1,000 Xeon D Bundles, Wiredzone had to stop selling them in mid-2021 due to cost, supply, and logistics challenges.
-So far, Xeon D-1700/2700 (Ice Lake D) solutions are looking very promising for 2022, and I'm glad Pat Gelsinger is at Intel's helm.
-AMD successor to 2018's AMD EPYC Embedded 3000 Series seem too far off.
+After 6 successful years testing then shipping well over 1,000 Xeon D Bundles, Wiredzone had to stop selling them in mid-2021 due to cost, supply, and logistics challenges.
+So far, Xeon D-1700/2700 (Ice Lake D) solutions are looking decent for 2023, with Xeon D-1800/2800 (Granite Rapids D) looking better for 2024.
+I'm glad Pat Gelsinger is at Intel's helm.